-- The Hague Rules ("the international Convention for the Unification of Certain Rules relating to Bills of Lading").
+- Hague Rules ("the International Convention for the Unification of Certain Rules relating to Bills of Lading").
 These Rules govern liability for loss of or

 damage to products carried by sea under a bill of lading.

-- The Hamburg Rules were adopted in 1978.
+- Hamburg Rules were adopted in 1978.
 They radically alter the liability

-which ship owners have to bear for loss of or damage to products.
+which ship owners should bear for loss of or damage to products.

-- The London Convention "Limitation of Liability for Maritime Claims" was signed
+- London Convention "Limitation of Liability for Maritime Claims" was signed

 liability and sets out the levels of limitation.